{{flagHref}}

 3. What are the major uses of indium?

-Indium finds applications in the manufacture of ITO for displays, low-melting-point alloys for safety devices, soldering in electronics, semiconductor devices, and special coatings in aerospace and electronic industries.
+Indium finds applications in the manufacture of ITO for displays, low-melting-point alloys for safety devices, soldering in electronics, semiconductor devices, and special coatings in the aerospace and electronic industries.

 4. Why is indium used in soldering?